kojodoc/kojodoc.github.io/concepts/scala-collections.md

 ```

 ### HashSet
-A HashSet is a set of elements of a given type.
-A set is also an unordered sequence.
+A HashSet is a mutable set of elements of a given type.
+A set is an unordered sequence.
+[More info](https://alvinalexander.com/scala/scala-set-class-how-to-add-elements-cookbook-recipes).

 Example Usage:
 ```scala